fractalwrench/simple-cooking-recipes/SHEPHERDS_PIE.md

 1. Use a large frying pan to fry the onions in cooking oil for 5 min, adding small amounts of water until caramelized
 2. Fry garlic for 1 min
-3. Add stock, lentils, tomato paste, and salt & pepper
+3. Add stock, lentils, tomato paste, thyme, and salt & pepper
 4. Cover with lid and allow to simmer for 25 mins until lentils are cooked, adding water if necessary
 5. Add mixed vegetables and wait 10 mins
 6. Remove lid when lentils are cooked to reduce any water